ArnavSaraogi/youtube-to-midi/README.md

 Generate MIDI files from Synesthesia-style Youtube videos.

 ## Prerequisites
 Just one!
 You need at least Python 3.6.
-Use the command `python3 --version` in terminal to check your version
+Use the command `python3 --version` in terminal to check your version.

 ## Download and Setup
 Paste the commands line by line into terminal: